bdunko/Charon-s-Obol/notes/Obol/Planning.md

 		- [ ] Add Coins and their Powers
 			- [ ] 8 Payoffs
 				- [ ] Helios - Sunrise and Set - Gain 1 soul, plus another 3 souls for every coin to the right of this, then move once to the left.
 Also blesses coins as it passes.
-					- [ ] update souls dynamically
+					- [x] update souls dynamically
 					- [ ] in payoff, after gaining souls - we need to specifically check for Helios and do the movement.
 				- [ ] Icarus - Waxen Wings, Melting - Shards based on number of heads; but if every coins is on heads, destroyed
-					- [ ] update souls dynamically
+					- [x] update souls dynamically
 					- [ ] in payoff, after gaining souls, need to check for all heads and destroy
 				- [ ] Achilles - Held by the Heel - High shard reward, huge life loss on tails and destroy itself.
 					- [ ] in payoff, after losing life, check and destroy
 				- [ ] Tantalus - Distant Fruit, Fading Water - Whenever this card is on heads, gain souls then immediately turn it to tails.
 				- [x] Aeneas - Wasn't Built in a Day - Beneficial on both heads and tails, but lower payoff.
-				- [x] Orion - Hunting for Stars - Souls on heads; Arrows on tails (souls payoff is minimal)
+				- [ ] Orion - Hunting for Stars - Souls on heads; Arrows on tails (souls payoff is minimal)
+					- [ ] Tails tooltip shows charges but it probably doesn't need to.
 				- [ ] Carpo - Limitless Harvest - 0/2/4/6 souls - Increases by 2 each payoff (resets when the round ends).
+					- [ ] Refactor Carpo wording and functionality such that individual carpos track their required metadata. ie if I gain another carpo mid round, it should start at the base.
+This better simulates the growing aspect - individual coins grow.
+					- [ ] Carpo icon needs a rework too, it bumps the edge of the number.
 				- [ ] Telemachus - Following His Shadow - After 50 payoffs, transform into a random power coin, upgrade thrice, and consecrate permanently.
 Only available as Obol, cannot be upgraded.
 					- [ ] in payoff, after gaining souls, check for transform via metadata
 			- [ ] 21 Powers